Glazed linen: the noble fabric of the modern boubou

 • Dry cleaning: This is the recommended method, especially for heavily embroidered pieces.

-• Hand washing: If you prefer to wash at home, use cold water and a mild soap.
+• Hand washing: If you prefer to wash at home, use cold water and mild soap.
 Do not wring the fabric.

 Discover our glazed linen boubous: